Hi guys!

 Suyuk (Pork cooked in flavored water)

-- Add all ingredients in a large pot; bring it to boil.
+- Add all ingredients in a large pot; bring it to a boil.
 Reduce heat to medium and simmer for 40 minutes.
-Make sure don’t over cook pork belly for juicy and tender Suyuk!
+Make sure you don’t over-cook pork belly for juicy and tender Suyuk!

 - Remove pork belly from cooking broth.
-Let it rest for 10 minutes before cut/serve.
-Until here is traditional Suyuk cooking precess, if you want go farther with me, keep read next!
+Let it rest for 10 minutes before cutting/serving.
+Here is the traditional Suyuk cooking process; if you want to go further with me, keep reading next!

-- Heat a large skillet and over high heat. when pan is screaming hot, add Suyuk; sear 2 sides, quick as possible but nice golden brown.
+- Heat a large skillet over high heat.
+When the pan is screaming hot, add Suyuk; sear 2 sides as quickly as possible but nice golden brown.

-- Let it rest for 10 minutes before cut/serve.
-Cut thin or thick slices for your prefer right before serve.
+- Let it rest for 10 minutes before cutting/serving.
+Cut thin or thick slices for your preference right before serving.
 Serve warm with your choice of side dishes down below.

 How to Serve

-- Serve bossam with boiled and sliced meat, 2 sauces, radish bossam kimchi and one or a couple of wrapping options.
+- Serve bossam with boiled and sliced meat, 2 sauces, radish bossam kimchi, and a couple of wrapping options.
 Try different warping options and vegetables to find your best combination and make your own!
 Have fun in your kitchen!

 Notes